souris-dev/samosac-jvm/NewFeatures.md

 ## Features that may be added:

 1. An asap operator for functions that will call the function as soon as possible.
-This function can also be called later on too of course.
+This function can be called again later on too of course.
 For example:
     ```
     action asap doThis() {